No fossils for ship propulsion.

 In the spectrum up to strong gale and storm, we will have a surplus of power, which can be harvested and stored, only to be released when sailing in calm or light air conditions.

-The average wind speed on the oceans of the Northern Hemisphere is around 7 m/s, which is sufficient for the Liberty Concept.
+The average wind speed on the oceans of the Northern Hemisphere is around 7 m/s, which is sufficient for ship propulsion.
 This wing sail has the potential to harvest 2,5 times the power of traditional soft sails, with less drag and heeling force and we can go closer to the wind.
 All together, there are some great advantages that allow the wing sail to become our main propulsion.

 Solar energy is the strongest sustainable energy source available.
 The photovoltaic technology is in a phase of great progress, but not yet powerful enough to become the main propulsion energy source.